Medical Marijuana Identification Card Program

 - Present a current government-issued photo ID (CA. ID or CA. Drivers License, U.S. Passport or Veteran’s Administration Card, etc.).

 - Complete a Consent for the Release of Confidential Information Consent for Release Form

 - Provide verification of San Benito County residence with a recent rental/mortgage receipt, phone or utility bill that includes a valid San Benito County address or residence.

-- $137 fee.
-Verified applicants on Medi-Cal will be charged $68.50.
-Only money orders or cashiers’ check will be accepted for fee payment.
+- Only money orders or cashiers’ check will be accepted for fee payment.
 Application fees are not refundable.

 Once the application is completed, a digital photo of the applicant will be taken and the physician’s office will be contacted to verify the medical condition information provided.
 When all of your information is verified, your digital photo and required information will be electronically submitted to CDPH.
 Within five (5) business-days a state-issued Medical Marijuana Identification Card will be made available to the applicant.
 The applicant will be notified that the MMIC has been received; and needs to return (appointment only) to the San Benito County Health Department to assume custody of his/her MMIC.

 Applications are accepted by appointment only.